angrycarrots/lean-lite/README.md

 ## Run a backtest
 At this point, we need a project.
-You can use *lean cloud pull* (after you *lean login*) to retrieve project you have on QuantConnect.com.
+You can use *lean cloud pull* (after you *lean login*) to retrieve projects you have on QuantConnect.com.
 Otherwise, use the *demo_project* included with this distribution.

 With this demo, we will use the options generated in the Generate section above.
-Look in the DATADIR/options/usa/minute to get the ticker symbol.
+Look in the DATADIR/options/usa/minute to get the newly generated ticker symbol.

 The demo project uses parameters for the ticker.
 Edit demo_project/config.json and change the ticker:
 ~~~